Einstein supposedly said that the most critical decision in a person's life is how they perceive the universe.

 Of course, if the emotions are too strong, we work with them energetically and support ourselves in various ways.
 Anything that lovingly supports the body also supports the emotional body because emotions are a physical event - helping contact with others, hugs, flower essences, acupressure, acupuncture, specific asanas when we do yoga, movement in nature, etc. However, it's essential to become aware and conscious of emotions.

-We cannot escape the collective flow, but we don't have to get stuck.
-It's wise and meaningful to use it to expand our consciousness because our collective consciousness grows only through feeling and awareness.
+We cannot escape the collective flow but don't have to get stuck.
+Using it to expand our consciousness is wise and meaningful because our collective consciousness grows only through feeling and awareness.
 Tapping into collective energies is part of our humanity; separating from them is part of our uniqueness, individuality, and diversity.